 Some enzymes are brought to the lysosome while the other vesicles will end up fusing with the plasma membrane and delivering proteins to the membrane.
 Transport vesicles are also involved in the transportation of hydrophobic lipid parts through the cytoplasm.

 Secretory vesicles are created within the Golgi apparatus.
 These secretory vesicles carry compounds that need to be secreted, such as the carbohydrates and proteins that the extracellular matrix is made out of.
 This is also true of the hormones, enzymes, co-factors, and peptides that have effects in the environment outside of the cell.
 As an example, fibroblast cells release collagens and glycoproteins that are used by the cells to construct the extracellular matrix.
-Meanwhile, cartilage cells secrete proteoglycans and glycosaminoglycans while bone sells secrete matrix proteins and minerals.
+Meanwhile, cartilage cells secrete proteoglycans and glycosaminoglycans, while bone cells secrete matrix proteins and minerals.

 Lysosomes are tiny organelles found within the cells of animals.
-Lysosomes contain digestive enzymes which can fuse together with other structures and with the membrane.
+Lysosomes contain digestive enzymes that can fuse together with other structures and with the membrane.
 The vesicles function as digestive organelles.
 In single-celled organisms, lysosomes are capable of fusing with food vacuoles.
 Endocytic vesicles, which hold pathogens that have been isolated by the immune system, are also capable of fusing with lysosomes.

 Lysosomes are also involved in a cellular defense mechanism called phagocytosis.
 In phagocytosis, a pathogen is noticed and quarantined (engulfed) by a device dubbed a phagosome.
 The phagosome will then fuse with the lysosomes and the lysosome’s enzymes will destroy the potentially harmful microbe.
 Phagocytes called macrophages are part of the body’s immune system and can capture then digest various harmful compounds like pathogens, cancerous cells, and debris from dead cells.
-Phagocytes are a form of white blood cell.
+Phagocytes are a form of a white blood cell.

-The extracellular vesicles are vesicles which can be found outside of regular cellular systems in eukaryotes, floating around within the extracellular fluid.
+The extracellular vesicles are vesicles that can be found outside of regular cellular systems in eukaryotes, floating around within the extracellular fluid.
 Extracellular vesicles are found within the fluid because they are used to signal between cells.
 They also have large biopolymers and sometimes genetic material.
 They are also used in some aspects of cell development, regulating cell growth and cell death and breakdown (apoptosis).

 To Sum Up

 Lysosomes break down substances within cells and help eliminate harmful substances or pathogens.
 Vacuoles are responsible for maintaining turgor pressure in plant cells and isolating harmful materials from the rest of the cell.
 Transport vesicles are those which move needed materials and compounds from one part of the cell to another part of the cell.
-Secretory vesicles are vesicles that hold material which needs to be excreted from the cell, whether the material is hormones or enzymes for use in other parts of the body or waste products.
+Secretory vesicles are vesicles that hold material that needs to be excreted from the cell, whether the material is hormones or enzymes for use in other parts of the body or waste products.